Error 503 Service Unavailable, What Is And How To Fix It

 Here you have a list of all the different causes:

-• The server is restarting or just booting and not yet ready.
+1. Server Restarting or Booting: The server is in the process of restarting or booting up and is not yet ready to handle requests.

 How to fix the 503 Service Unavailable error code?

-You can follow the next steps to find and fix the 503 error:
+You can follow the next steps to find and fix the HTTP 503 error:

-If you are facing a DoS attack or much worse a DDoS, this means that someone is using a botnet to help overload the server capacity and cause your website to crash.
+• If you are facing a DoS attack or much worse a DDoS, someone is using a botnet to help overload the server capacity and cause your website to crash.

-If your website has behind it a complex CMS like WordPress, it can be relatively easy to overload the server.
-The main reason is that many pages escape cache systems.
-These non-cacheable pages, if they also require a high processing time, make it easy for simple DoS attacks, with little concurrency, to end up exhausting your server connections.
+• If your website is powered by a sophisticated CMS like WordPress, it can be relatively easy to overload the server.
+The main reason is that numerous pages escape cache mechanisms.
+Pages that are non-cacheable and that require high processing time, make it easy for simple DoS attacks, with little concurrency, to end up exhausting your server connections.

 We apply three techniques to filter traffic: